PointCloudLibrary/pcl/doc/tutorials/content/pcd_file_format.rst

 ------------------

 Each PCD file contains a header that identifies and declares certain properties of the point cloud data stored in the file.
+The header of a PCD must be encoded in ASCII.

 .. note::